cloudflare/cloudflare-docs/content/workers/tutorials/build-a-qr-code-generator/index.md

 ## Overview

-In this tutorial, you will build and publish a application that generates QR codes, using Cloudflare Workers.
+In this tutorial, you will build and publish a Worker application that generates QR codes.

-This guide will teach you how to build and publish a Worker.
-This guide does not assume prior experience with Cloudflare Workers.

 If you would like to review the code for this tutorial, the final version of the codebase is [available on GitHub](https://github.com/codewithkristian/workers-qr-code-generator).
 You can take the code provided in the example repository, customize it, and deploy it for use in your own projects.

-## 1. Create a new project
+## 1. Create a new Workers project

 First, use the [`create-cloudflare` CLI](/pages/get-started/c3) to create a new Cloudflare Workers project.
 To do this, open a terminal window and run the following command: